Lara Felsing, Blanket Ceremony for the Forest, May 21, 2023.

 Lara Felsing, Mother and Daughter.
 Wildfire charcoal, sage, Sweetgrass and pine pigments, secondhand embroidery thread and paint on found curtains, 2024.
 Created at the Bemis Center for Contemporary Arts.

 Mother and Daughter is a life-size painting of two deer painted from a photograph taken by my sister.
 The photograph was taken one year after we had evacuated twice because of encroaching wildfires.
 We noticed the deer where we live had less offspring after our community experienced wildfires.
 Reduced food source, moving habitat and stress affect a doe’s ability to have multiple fawns.
-This painting is a nod to traditional portraiture, acknowledging and honouring the relationship between parent and child.
+This painting is a nod to traditional portraiture, honouring the relationship between parent and child.
+It acknowledges the more-than-humans with whom we share community, and how they adapt to survive during a time of wildfire.

 Lara Felsing, Listening to the Land, (Gratitude Blanket).
 Plant-dyed secondhand fabric and thread hand-stitched onto a NESS civil defence wool blanket.
 80″ X 65″, 2024.